 top of page

-• Writer's pictureLindsay Morgia
+Writer's pictureLindsay Morgia

 So you have your research questions, you've clarified your audience, and your project proposal has been approved.
 Nice!
 So it's time to start writing survey questions, right?
 Almost, my friend, almost.
-But first, let's build your survey team.
+But first, let's build out your survey team.

 Avengers Assemble!